microsoft/Project-Yellowstone-Documentation/business-central/sales/moving-average.md

 - Production Managers

-**Example Scenario:** A Production Manager wants to use the report to identify if they are meeting the target or not.
-They can use the information in this report to make adjustments to their production plan to meet deamnd for the product.
+**Example Scenario:** As a Production Manager you want to use this report to identify if you are meeting the target or not.
+With this information, you can use the information in this report to make adjustments to their production plan to meet demand for the product.